 We see memes in everyday life on social media, whether it be scrolling through Facebook, Twitter, Instagram or Reddit.
 Some may be asking, what’s the importance of memes?
 Why should we care about them?
 To answer this question, we must first define what a meme is.

 By definition, a meme can be an activity, phrase, concept or media that spreads online from person to person, and though they haven’t been around since the stone-age, they are something that did precede the internet.
-In 1978, a man named Richard Dawkins used the word ‘meme’ in his book The Selfish Gene to describe the way cultural information spreads.
-Because there wasn’t the digital medium to share these ideas with, ‘memes’ were transferred through word of mouth, with a situational example of someone punctuating bad news with the first four notes from Beethoven’s Fifth Symphony (embed sound clip).
+What we know as internet memes is a product of the 21st century, but in 1978, a man named Richard Dawkins used the word ‘meme’ in his book The Selfish Gene to describe the way cultural information spreads.
+Because there wasn’t the digital medium to share these ideas with, ‘memes’ were transferred through word of mouth, with a situational example of someone punctuating bad news with the first four notes from Beethoven’s Fifth Symphony.
 This joke (or meme) wasn’t sensationalized or viral from the internet, but rather passed from person to person.
 This said, today’s ‘memes’ are seen primarily via different social networks.

 Keeping in mind that, though nearly everything can be considered a meme, there is a certain ‘formula’ to having them work – meaning that you can’t simply toss some text on any meme and have it be funny.
 In order for it to “work”, the text needs to be relevant to the tone of the meme and appropriately timed.
 In fact, this formula is so specific, the study of memetics has been created in an effort to further understand memes.
 With millennials spending an average of 200 minutes per day online, there’s a good chance that the majority of that time is spent liking and sharing memes.